Storms race over Central Florida, gusts, lightning; TS Barry eyes New Orleans

 Warmer temperatures return as a mix of sun and clouds will keep afternoon storm chances around 50% across the area.

-High temperatures will reach between 92 and 93 degrees for most of Central Florida.
+High temperatures will reached between 92 and 94 degrees for most of Central Florida.

 Related Headlines